johnwanjema/Pig-Dice/README.md

 ## Description
 {This is a website is for a pigdice game which consists of two players. one player rolls the dice and roll added cumulatively.
 If a player rolls one all points are lost and its the next players turn.
 A palyer has an option o holding which changes turns }

+## Setup/Installation Requirements
+{All you require to acess my website is web browser and the link **(johnwanjema.github.io/pigdice) You can also clone it  and add changes}

+## Technologies Used
+{ created my website using HTML CSS JavaScript and bootstrap.}